KJasman/CSC360-Handbook/Chapter1.typ

 #v(0.25in)

-Whether you're new to version control or already have a grasp of the basics, this chapter will help you understand how Git works, how to manage your code changes, and how to collaborate effectively with others.
+Whether you're new to version control or already have a grasp of the basics, this section will help you understand how Git works, how to manage your code changes, and how to collaborate effectively with others.

 Version Control is a way to track and manage changes to files or projects.
 It allows you to:
 - Keep a history of modifications.